Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 ---
 layout: post_dnd
-title: A Guide To Barbarian In D&D 5e
+title: A Guide To Barbarian In D&D 5e (Part 1)
-excerpt: Also known as "How To Play The Manliest Character At Your Table (Part 1)"
+subtitle: Also known as "How To Play The Manliest Character At Your Table (Part 1)"
 author: Skyrah1
-permalink: a-guide-to-barbarian-in-d&d-5e
+permalink: a-guide-to-barbarian-in-d&d-5e-part-1
 ---

 # Introduction

-This article is meant to be an overview of the Barbarian class in D&D 5e, going over its class features and how one might play/roleplay them, as well as some personal opinions on the class.
+This article is meant to be an overview of the Barbarian class in D&D 5e, going over its class features and how one might play/roleplay them, as well as some personal opinions on the class, in hopes to give newer players some ideas on how they'd go about making a new character.

 *DISCLAIMER: I may use "you" and "your character" interchangeably throughout this article to refer to your Player Character.
 Please don't actually use an axe to smash up the table at your game, as your DM will be very sad.*

 ### What is The Barbarian?

-If you're reading this article, you may have seen jokes or memes about the Barbarian solving every problem with his fists and brute strength while being literally too angry to die.
-While this isn't the only way to play Barbarian, it's not too far off.
+You may have seen jokes or memes about the Barbarian solving every problem they come across with their fists and brute strength while being literally too angry to die.
+While this isn't the only way to roleplay a Barbarian, it's not too far off.

-Put simply, the Barbarian is a class that excels at two things: *hitting stuff* and *surviving getting hit by stuff*.
-As such, its primary stats are Strength and Constitution, though Dexterity-focused Barbarians are also a viable option.
+With the highest hit die in the game and the ability to wield martial weapons, the Barbarian is a class that excels at two things: *hitting stuff* and *surviving getting hit by stuff*.
+Its primary stats are Strength and Constitution, though Dexterity-focused Barbarians are also a viable option.
+Barbarian characters tend to have little to no affinity with magic, but who needs spells when you have a maul?

 Your role in combat will revolve around identifying the biggest threat to your party and using your greataxe to remove it from existence, with about the same amount of precision as an M32 rotary grenade launcher (everything near them is also probably going to die).
 At the same time, you'll be given many tools at your disposal to ensure that your enemies can't do the same to you, with the first of them being your undying rage and the second being the rock-solid abs *on your rock-solid abs*.

-This kind of playstyle may sound boring and repetitive at first, but it definitely has its appeal, especially if you enjoy the power fantasy of ripping and tearing your way through every obstacle in your path (and honestly, who can blame you?).
+This kind of playstyle may sound boring and repetitive at first, but it definitely has its appeal, especially if you enjoy the power fantasy of smashing your way through every obstacle in your path, sentient or otherwise (and honestly, who can blame you?).
 Do note that *the Barbarian doesn't NEED to be just a dumb brute*.
 While the name of the class and its features imply a simple-minded approach to problem solving, your character is in no way limited to just that, especially if you can roleplay your character well.
 That being said, if that's how you *want* to roleplay your character, then by all means feel free to do so.

 ### Would I enjoy playing as one?